-A Virtual Place for Students, Research Scholars, Faculties, Staff and Alumni
+A Virtual Place for Alumni, Students, Research Scholars, Faculties and Staff

 One of the current concern to us all is the ongoing Assam govt. policy on the appointment of college teachers.
 It has be felt that as per current policy the MA/MSc. qualifiers from GU are getting lesser number of teachers jobs in colleges compared to other universities of Assam.
 If this continues GU is going to lose the brilliant one as its MA/MSc. students which will finally down the esteem of GU.